Commerzbank under no pressure to repay Berlin: CEO

 Commerzbank said in November that it expects to pay interest on the non-voting capital this year, after years of not paying because it had failed to turn a full-year profit under German HGB accounting standards.

-"In any case, the silent participation is only recognised as equity capital until the end of 2017.
+"In any case, the silent participation is only recognized as equity capital until the end of 2017.
 At that point at the latest, it doesn't make economic sense anymore," Blessing told the paper, referring to the phase-out of silent participations under new Basel III capital rules for banks.

 The German government bolstered Commerzbank with billions of euros in aid in the financial crisis and still holds a 25 percent stake in Germany's second-biggest lender.